shancarter/ucb-dataviz-fall-2013/classes/kobayashi-maru/index.md

 ###4:30pm
 - Download and format the [data](http://www.bls.gov/lau/metrossa.htm).
 Load it into Excel, R or D3.

-- Download and format the [data](http://www.bls.gov/lau/metrossa.htm).
-Load it into Excel, R or D3.

 - As a group, come up with 6 questions that you want to answer

 ###4:45pm